EV-OD/nepaliDate/DOCUMENTATION.md

 *   The homepage of the application, a central hub for date conversion tools.
 *   Provides a welcoming message and navigation links to the BS-to-AD and AD-to-BS converters, and the Nepali Calendar API documentation.
 *   Uses ShadCN `Card` and `Button` components for layout.
-*   Includes page-specific SEO metadata for title, description, keywords, Open Graph, and Twitter cards, optimized with terms like "BS to AD converter", "Nepali Calendar API", and "Bikram Sambat".
+*   Includes page-specific SEO metadata for title, description, keywords, Open Graph, and Twitter cards, optimized with terms like "BS to AD converter," "Nepali Calendar API," and "Bikram Sambat."

 ##### Key Page Content (for SEO Analysis):
 *   **Route:** `/`